HyperspaceApp/Hyperspace/doc/api/Renter.md

       within the file. offset+length will never exceed the full file size.
       "offset": 0,

-      // Siapath given to the file when it was uploaded.
+      // Hyperspacepath given to the file when it was uploaded.
       "hyperspacepath": "foo/bar.txt",

       // Whether or not the download has completed.
 Will be false initially, and